Matt Walsh (political commentator): Johnny the Walrus

 On March 29, 2022, Daily Wire's DW Books published Walsh's children's book Johnny the Walrus, which compares being trans to identifying as a walrus.

 Former Fox News host Tucker Carlson called the book "hilarious".
 Conservative news website TheBlaze called the book "an effort to push back against radical gender ideology which defies biological reality".
-The satirist Andrew Doyle, writing in UnHerd, praised the book for mocking the "indoctrination of the young".
 LGBTQ Nation denounced the book, calling it "anti-transgender" and a mockery of transgender youth, while PinkNews referred to it as "hateful" and "transphobic".
 It was listed as the bestselling LGBT+-related book on Amazon in December 2021 before Amazon recategorized it to Political and Social Commentary.
 Walsh called the recategorization "an unconscionable attack on gay rights and a horrific example of homophobia and gay erasure".
 Target removed the book from its online bookstore on the same day.